 9. Am I able to avoid having an IV put in?
 Could I get a Hep Lock instead?
 (Or nothing at all.)

-10. What sort of monitoring do you have?
+10. What types of fetal monitoring do you offer?
 Do you offer wireless fetal monitoring?
 Can I give birth here without fetal monitors?

 13. How many people are allowed in the delivery room simultaneously?
 Is there a limit?